ldipotetjob/dockercqlshcassandra/README.md

 ### Installation ###

+* run Cassandra oficial image: **docker run --name cassandra37 -d cassandra:3.7**
 * clone repository
-* go to root project
+* go to root project and add your own project/libraries that will use
 * type in terminal: sbt run

 video: [running sbt](https://youtu.be/AWP7ODqjYmI)